marcusoftnet/marcusoftnet.github.io/_posts/2017-12-30-review-of-a-seat-at-the-table.md

 ---
 layout: post
-title: "Review of A seat at the table"
+title: Review of A seat at the table
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2017-12-30 11:34:40
 tags: